GraphUniverse: Synthetic Graph Generation for Evaluating Inductive Generalization: Background

 so $\Lambda$ controls the total number of edges in a block, while $\theta$ redistributes degrees within blocks.
 This Poisson formulation is standard in inference-focused works \citep{originalDcSbm, sbmAdnCommDetection}.

 \paragraph{Generative Bernoulli Formulation.} Since the original DC-SBM naturally generate Poisson multigraphs, a common approach to get simple graphs from them is to collapse multi-edges into single undirected edges and remove self-edges after generation (as done in GraphWorld \citep{GraphWorld}).
 However, this leads to a systematic but unpredictable mismatch between the input parameters and the properties of the output graph.
 Therefore, we choose to work directly with a Bernoulli reformulation of the DC-SBM algorithm as the basis for our generator~\citep{roheBernouillyDCSBM}.
 Its justification and precise correspondence with the Poisson DC-SBM are deferred to Appendix ~\ref{appendix:poisson-bernoulli}.
+Moreover, a discussion of the limitations of relying on DC-SBM models (e.g. lack of higher order structures) is provided in Appendix~\ref{appendix:sbm_limitations}.